logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 477

-Very similar to the Selmer distributed President, but with elongated F-holes.
-Produced in both fully acoustic or electric-acoustic versions and all with a Florentine cutaway.
+Very similar to the Selmer distributed President, but with elongated F-holes and a wider (17") body.
+Produced in both fully acoustic or twin pickup electric-acoustic versions and all with a Florentine cutaway.
 Generally red/yellow sunburst, but also in natural finish as can be seen below.
 The bodies were very deep compared to other archtops.
-Hofner's mid-range archtop for the 1970's.
+Hofner's mid-range archtop for the 1970s and 80s.
 Made between 1969 and 1994.

 HOFNER MODEL 478